davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 ---
 title: "Listbox Widget"
-subtitle: "A customizeable UI widget to select inputs"
+subtitle: "Creating a customizable dropdown menu component for Shiny"
 abstract: "The select input element is commonly used in Shiny applications for creating dropdown menus.
-Select inputs are easy to use, but they are not easily customizable using CSS.
-This post contains an approach for creating your own dropdown menus using listboxes."
+Select inputs are easy to use, but they are not easy to style using CSS.
+This post covers how to create a customizable listbox widget."
 date: "2020-09-01"
 updated: "2020-09-01"
 keywords: ["html", "javascript"]